Kompjoeter/KompjoeterArchived/README.md

 As a kid, I could be found either with a pencil in my hand or sitting in front of a PC, but my studies have always been oriented towards more artistic endeavors.
 My interest in programming, triggered by an HTML-course I did during my study, came as a pleasant, yet fitting, surprise!

 After I graduated from the study 'Art: Restoration and Decoration' I was left unsatisfied.
 It started to dawn on me that art might not be the best career choice.
-Obviously, because it doesn't offer a stable income, but mainly because I started to realize I prefer to keep it as a hobby, allowing me to create whatever I want, not worrying about the wishes and demands of customers.
-In art, I'm more focused on self-expression or attempting to create a certain end-product, whatever means necessary.
+Obviously, because it doesn't offer a stable income, but mainly because I started to realize I prefer to keep it as a hobby, allowing me to have full control and create whatever I want.

-In programming I'm not worried about what project I'm working on and far more interested in improving my skills, learning about standards/conventions, and creating a quality product.
-Whether that would be a product for myself or for a paying customer, I enjoy the whole process of making it!

-On top of that, programming seems to scratch a different part of my brain and challenges me both creatively and logically.
-Each new thing I learn fuels my enthusiasm and motivation.
-This constant-learning aspect of programming keeps me engaged and curious.

-While I'm currently focusing on improving my Front-End skills, which I think suits me best, I'm definitely interested in what lies beyond and what else programming has to offer me.
+When I started programming, I discovered it doesn't just allow me to be creative but it also scratches an entirely different part of my brain.
+It allows me to think analytically and create structure and challenges me to solve complex problems.
+With every new little thing I learn my enthusiasm and motivation is re-energized which often sparks several new project ideas.
+Art, for me, is more a means of expression and creative outlet.
+Programming is a skill I want master.

+As of now I have mostly been focusing on improving my Front-End skills, but with the start of my study I'll also be diving into the Back-End.

+Of course I'll continue to work on personal projects in my free time.
 I have more ideas than time and keep adding new entries to my [list of interests](#what-else-do-i-want-to-create-or-learn-in-the-future).

 # What have I worked with?